Effect-TS/effect/packages/schema/README.md

 S.literal(true);
 ```

-We can also `pickLiteral` from a literal schema.
+We can also use `pickLiteral` with a literal schema to narrow down the possible values:

 ```ts
 import * as S from "@effect/schema/Schema";